typedb/typedb-docs/09-query/02-get-query.md

 [tab:end]
 </div>

-If no variable is specified after `get`, all variables specified in the `match` clause will be returned.
+If no variable is specified after `get`, all variables specified in the `match` clause are returned.

 ## Limit the Answers
 We can chose to limit the number of answers in the results.
 To do this, we use the `limit` keyword followed by the desired number of answers.